NOTICE OF PRIVACY PRACTICES

-To public health activities: We may disclose PHI when we are required to collect information about disease or injury, or to report vital statistics to the public health authority.
-For example, cause of death is noted on the death certificate, which is maintained at the State's Registry of Vital Records and Statistics.
+For public health activities: We may disclose PHI when we are required to collect information about disease or injury, or to report vital statistics to the public health authority.
+For example, cause of death is noted on the death certificate, which is maintained at the State’s Registry of Vital Records and Statistics.

 For health oversight activities: We will provide information to assist the government or a licensing agency when it conducts an investigation or inspection of a health care provider or organization.